 Rapid POC STI tests are the most efficient way to improve early diagnosis and support same-day treatment.
-For example, a new U.S. Food and Drug Administration (FDA)-cleared, 30-minute molecular POC assay for the detection of chlamydia and gonorrhea has shown high specificity and sensitivity in both women (vaginal swab) and men (first-catch urine).107 Mathematical modeling suggests that rapid POC tests with high sensitivity (>90%) may substantially reduce infections and PID cases.
+For example, a new U.S. Food and Drug Administration (FDA)-cleared, 30-minute molecular POC assay for the detection of chlamydia and gonorrhea has shown high specificity and sensitivity in both women (vaginal swab) and men (first-catch urine).
+Mathematical modeling suggests that rapid POC tests with high sensitivity (>90%) may substantially reduce infections and PID cases.
 In addition to the use of rapid tests conducted by providers, a market has grown for the use of self-collected tests for home use and other opportunities outside of clinical settings.
 The COVID-19 pandemic has magnified the need for and benefit of such tests.
-However, no self-collection-based tests for chlamydia, gonorrhea, or syphilis are currently approved by FDA.
-More work is needed to ensure universal self-collection for appropriate specimens, and a program or method to ensure affordable access to them for insured and uninsured patients is critical.
-In addition, states that prohibit distribution and possession of self-tests should revisit their laws and policies, but remain in conformance with relevant FDA regulations.
+However, no home collection-based tests for chlamydia, gonorrhea, or syphilis are currently approved by the FDA.
+More work is needed to ensure universal home-collection for appropriate specimens; and a program or method to ensure affordable access to them for insured and uninsured patients is critical.
+In addition, states that prohibit distribution and possession of self-tests should revisit their laws and policies.
 Increased use of collaborative practice agreements will expand care and treatment in different settings.
-Scale-up of express testing, self-testing, and delivery of non-vaccine injectables administered by pharmacists (e.g., ceftriaxone) will enable integration of STI testing in alternative settings (e.g., SUD programs, pharmacies, retail clinics) and will increase reach to people at increased risk for STIs who may not seek care in traditional clinical settings.
+Scale-up of expressand self-testing will enable integration of STI testing in alternative settings (e.g., SUD programs) and will increase reach to people at increased risk for STIs who may not seek care in traditional clinical settings.